TASRobotics/guide/java-style-guide/design.md

 Enums are useful because:
 - They are more clear/descriptive than numbers.
 - They can be verified by the computer.
-    - Eclipse will warn you when some enum value is missing in a switch statement.
+    - Eclipse will warn you when a case label for some enum value is missing in a switch statement.
-    - If you have a method that takes an enum value, it is impossible to pass an invalid value to it.
+    - It is impossible to have "out of range" values.
-- They have a `toString` method, so if you want to show a string representation of some enum value, you can just call `toString` on it.
+- They have a built in `toString` method if you want to show a string representation of some enum value.

 Enums can either be placed inside a class, if they logically belong to a class, or they can be in their own files like classes.